drkmark/dns4.cc/README.md

 To start using our network simply add the lists of dns4.cc servers and anonymization relays to your `dnscrypt-proxy.toml` config, restart the service and enjoy.

 > Right, we boldly assume that you already have dnscrypt-proxy installed on your :computer: and/or :iphone:. :wink:
 > If not, visit the [dnscrypt-proxy repo](https://github.com/DNSCrypt/dnscrypt-proxy) for more details and return back when you are done.
-Theory and other useful info can be found at the [DNSCrypt website](https://dnscrypt.info/).
+Theory and other useful stuff can be found at the [DNSCrypt website](https://dnscrypt.info/).

 It's easy as: